ISABEL ESCALANTE, Co-Founder / Violin

 "Together in Music means a lot to me.
 The sociopolitical and humanitarian crisis has affected and continues to affect so many families in Venezuela.
 As I watched my family become a part of a continuously growing Venezuelan diaspora around the world, my heart ached to do something with the resources I have.
 Together in Music intertwines my love of music, performance, and my cultural heritage.
 As soon as I heard about it, I knew I had to be a part of it."

-rachel van amburgh, grant writing
+rachel van amburgh, grant writing / Oboe

 Rachel Van Amburgh is a dynamic and versatile oboist, educator, and producer, based in Los Angeles.
 She holds a Doctorate from USC and has performed with the Los Angeles Philharmonic, Downey Symphony, Hollywood Chamber Orchestra, Bakersfield Symphony, LA Jewish Symphony, and Pasadena Master Chorale, among others.
 As an educator, Rachel teaches at Glendale Community College and has a private oboe studio, previously working with students at USC, the Esperanza Azteca Orchestra, Youth Orchestra of Los Angeles, and The Harmony Project.
 She directs the chamber music series Classical Revolution: LA, and co-produces the Femme Frequencies music festival.